ZiadJ/kgEditable/README.md

 ]);
 </code>

-Feel free to send me your suggestions and contribute.
+I'm commited to develop this project further depending on public interest.
+So you're most welcome to post suggestions and/or contribute.